udidol/add-whatsapp-button/readme.txt

 == Description ==

 Add WhatsApp Button enables adding a customizable click-to-chat WhatsApp button.
-The plugin lets you choose between a simple WhatsApp icon and a rectangle with a custom text label.
+The plugin lets you choose between a simple WhatsApp icon and a rectangle with a custom text label (see screenshots).

+== Screenshots ==

+1. The "General Settings" tab in the plugin settings page
+2. The "Button Design" tab in the plugin settings page
+3. An example of the side-floating rectangle button design.
+You can customize the text on the button, as well as the button's background and text colors, in the "Button Design" tab.
+4. An example of the plain WhatsApp icon that can be used as the floating button
+5. An example of a fixed button anchored in the bottom of the page

+== Usage ==

-To enable the WhatsApp button, check the first box in the settings page.
-You will find this settings page in the admin dashboard menu, under Settings->Add WhatsApp Button.
+To enable the WhatsApp button, check the first checkbox in the settings page.
+You will find the settings page in the admin dashboard menu, under Settings->Add WhatsApp Button.

 You must enter an international phone number (only numbers, **NO plus sign (+), NO dashes(-)**) in order to enable the WhatsApp button.
 Even if you manage to save settings into the database without entering a phone number, your button might not work properly.